Trail Blazers beat Nuggets 115-95 in Game 4 to tie series

 PORTLAND, Ore.
+(AP)Usually the chants in Portland are for star Damian Lillard.
+On Saturday Norman Powell was treated to the crowd’s adulation.

-(AP) — Norman Powell matched his career playoff high with 29 points and the Portland Trail Blazers beat the Denver Nuggets 115-95 on Saturday in Game 4 to even the first-round series.
+Powell matched his career playoff high with 29 points and the Trail Blazers beat the Denver Nuggets 115-95 on Saturday in Game 4 to even the first-round series.

+”I love these types of games, these kinds of moments.
+It’s the moment where nothing else matters,” Powell said. ”You get caught up in the course of the season with stats sometimes, this-that-and-the-other, road trips, but when you get into the playoffs, the only thing that matters is winning.”

 Nikola Jokic finished with 16 points and nine rebounds for third-seeded Denver before sitting out the final quarter.
 He was the Nuggets’ top scorer.